State Apprenticeship Agency

 The act creates the state apprenticeship agency (SAA) in the department of labor and employment (department) and specifies that it exercises its powers, duties, and functions, including rule-making, regulation, licensing, and registration, the promulgation of rates and standards, and the rendering of findings, orders, and adjudications, independently of the executive director of the department.
 The executive director of the department is required to appoint the director of the SAA.
 The purpose of the SAA is to:

-- Serve as the primary point of contact with the United States department of labor's office of apprenticeship concerning apprentices and registered apprenticeship programs; and
+- Serve as the primary point of contact with the United States department of labor's office of apprenticeship concerning apprentices and registered apprenticeship programs;

 The director of the SAA is authorized to promulgate rules to implement the state apprenticeship registration program.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)